dalemorson/mentoring-sessions/003-Bash-AWS-CLI/introduction.md

 Create three S3 buckets via the AWS CLI:
 - Can you find the AWS CLI command you need to use?
-- Again, what are the disadvantages of this method?
+- What are the disadvantages or risks of using this method?
 - What AWS CLI command do you use to list your buckets?

 ## Task 12